Zip is an app-based buy now, pay later (BNPL) platform that can be used both instore and online.

 If you default on your repayments, Zip may report you to the relevant credit reporting body and this can negatively affect your credit score

-Depending on your circumstances, Zip may grant temporary solutions such as postponement of payments, loan variations or a moratorium.
+Depending on your circumstances, Zip may grant temporary solutions such as postponement of payments, suspension or variation of interest rates, loan variations or a moratorium.
 If you do get into trouble financially make sure you get in contact with Zip right away.

-You can also contact with the National Debt Helpline and speak to an independent financial counsellor for free.
+You can also contact with the National Debt Helpline on 1800 007 007 and speak to an independent financial counsellor for free.

-Yes – both Zip Pay and Zip Money perform a third-party background credit check using Equifax or Illion when you apply.
+Yes – both Zip Pay and Zip Money perform a third-party background credit check using services such as Equifax or Illion when you apply.
 If you default on your repayments, Zip may report you to the relevant credit reporting body and this will negatively affect your credit score.